We may earn commission from affiliate links →

 Although the landscape seems remote, barren, and exotic, it is pretty easy to access the beach from Pigadia, following the road along the airport.

-Partly organized and family-friendly, this beach is in a small picturesque and settlement about 18 kilometers from Pigadia.
+Partly organized and family-friendly, this beach is in a small picturesque settlement about 18 kilometers from Pigadia.
 The shore features a tiny port, and due to its sheltered position, it is often calm and perfect for small kids.

 More Amazing Karpathos Beaches